A Guide to Your GMP Bill with Solar

 Your membership awards you the credits from a portion of the array’s energy production based on your membership level.
 Your bills to SunCommon are consistent each month but your monthly credits vary due to the time of year and length of day.
 You will see higher credits in the summer’s longer days, with a monetary value higher than your monthly CSA membership payment.
 During the winter’s shorter days, your solar credits may dip below this payment.
 The way it should work is for the spring, summer and fall credit overages to carry forward to help offset the lower production in winter.

 You may request an adjustment in your membership share to accommodate your increased or decreased electricity usage and can also take it with you if you move within the GMP service area.
-Please be in touch if you think you need to make an adjustment and we can walk through all of the details, but know that any adjustment is subject to a $75 service charge and may require you to sign a new agreement.
+Please be in touch if you think you need to make an adjustment and we can walk through all of the details, but know that any adjustment is subject to a change fee (per your contract) and may require you to sign a new agreement.

 For more information, visit mysuncommon.com or